 After about a month of meditating daily I began to see big differences, I could seemingly now cope with the anxiety and almost control it.
 When my chest was thumping or I had butterflies in my stomach I no longer felt scared - there was a knowingness that my body was releasing adrenaline and it was simply my wrecked nervous system making itself known while I began the repair process.
 Meditation was repairing my body and it became the foundation upon which I started rebuilding my life in a way that made me feel good about myself and the world.

 Rich, Investment Banker, London

-Plasma lactate, which is a strong marker for anxiety when levels are elevated, tends to fall by an average of 33% when we practise Vedic meditation, and our levels remain lower for a significant period of time after the meditation has been completed.
+Plasma lactate, which is a reliable marker for anxiety when levels are elevated, tends to fall by an average of 33% when we practise Vedic meditation, and our levels remain lower for a significant period after the meditation has been completed.